AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 Testing results:
 	-Local search in most cases performed a bit worst than my previous project since it didnt allow edge flips and rarely removed all the obtuse triangles.
+	-Ant collony performed about the same as the local search with some cases being better and others worse thanks to the randomness.
+	Parameters used for testing:
+		alpha= 3.0 beta= 0.2 xi= 1.5 psi= 0.8, 0.2 kappa= 3 (if you got more threads maybe a larger number might be better) lambda=0.2 L=1000
 	-Simmulated annealing added  more steiner points but also reduced the obtuse angles more.
 I found that as it looped after a point it would stop making changes to the best cdt.
 With an L around 1000 it would most times reduce the obtuse angles to 0.
 The bests results (less loops needed & less steiners used)